-The seated cable row is a pulling exercise that works the back muscles in general, particularly the rhomboids, latissimus dorsi, teres major, and middle trapezius.
+The seated cable row is a pulling exercise that works the back muscles, particularly the rhomboids, latissimus dorsi, teres major, and middle trapezius.
 It also works the forearm muscles and the biceps.
-It is an excellent all round compound exercise for developing the middle back.
+It is an excellent all round compound exercise for developing the back.

 - Latissimus Dorsi

 - Teres Major

 - Middle Tarpezius

 The seated cable row strengthens the back and arms.
 More specifically the latissimus dorsi, rhomboids and the scapular retractors.
 It can also be used to work the elbow flexors like biceps brachii.

 - Rounded Back- Your back should be straight at all times, not bent.
 You can flex slightly at the hip to allow a full range of motion.

 - Moving Torso- Use your arms for the motion rather than moving your torso.
 Keep your torso still throughout the exercise.